a series of performance works exploring current social and political ironies, inequities and injustice.

 Maeve Mulrennan, Vivienne Dick (video), Declan Sheridan (assistance & photography), Connie Farrell (editing)

 Redress 2010 is a 4 hour durational performance.
 Locked into a jail cell and viewed by the audience through a spyhole, I dress and redress myself with a garment that will not fit properly.
 Redress 2010 references the work of Eadweard Muybridge, one of the first producers of motion sequence photography.
 In his elegant work “Woman Dressing” 1884 the subject attempts to dress and undress in front of a measuring grid.
-In Redress 2010, I struggle with a similar, illfitting dress so that my form becomes a live sculptural image of contorted body and dress merged together.
+In Redress 2010, I struggle with a similar but misshapen dress so that my form becomes a live sculptural image of contorted body and dress merged together.